Budibase/website/content/blog/alternatives/moveworks.md

 One potential limitation of Resolve Systems is its tight focus on ITSM and ITOps processes.
 For teams that want to build more unified service management automations across a broader range of functions, other Moveworks alternatives may be more suitable.

 Some users report that Resolve Systems can offer a comparatively steep learning curve.
-It’s a highly feature-rich platform aimed at technical teams, so additional training and onboarding may be beneficial to get up and running.

-Additionally, Resolve is less of a direct Moveworks competitor in terms of its AI capabilities.
-While it does offer certain functionalities, more user-facing features, such as conversational interfaces for [enterprise chatbots](https://budibase.com/blog/ai-agents/enterprise-chatbots/), are lacking and could require additional third-party tools.
+It’s a highly feature-rich platform aimed at technical teams, so additional time may be beneficial to get up and running.

 #### Pricing